GENERAL PRINCIPLES OF LAW, HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION: A TEACHER’S COMPREHENSIVE GUIDE

 Principle of Constitutionalism

-Constitutionalism is defined as “a collection of political ideals and goals that express the wish to preserve freedom by establishing both external and internal restraints on the authority of the state.”
+Constitutionalism is defined as a collection of political ideals and goals that express the wish to preserve freedom by establishing both external and internal restraints on the authority of the state.
+It ensures that the government operates within the limits set by the constitution and respects the rights of citizens.

 Principle of Justice